[Skip to Content]

 Ruth Barzel, M.A., is senior writer/editor at OHRC.
 She writes or co-writes and edits all resource center materials, including curricula, guides, guidelines, journal articles, and reports.
 She also assists individuals seeking permission to adapt or reproduce OHRC materials.

-Talk to me about: Writing, editing, health literacy, plain language, copyright permissions
+Talk to me about: Copyright permissions, editing, health literacy, plain language

-Talk to me about: Educational materials, Head Start programs, national performance measure 13 (oral health), OHRC capabilities, project management, Title V programs
+Talk to me about: Educational materials, Head Start programs, national and state performance measures on oral health, OHRC capabilities, project management, Title V programs

-Talk to me about: Information requests, learning collaboratives, OHRC capabilities, online resources (including distance learning, e-mail lists, newsletters), partnerships, website
+Talk to me about: Information requests, learning collaboratives, online resources (including distance learning, e-mail lists, newsletters), partnerships, website

-Talk to me about: Head Start programs, oral health promotion and oral disease prevention, interprofessional collaboration, online learning, translating research to practice, social media.
+Talk to me about: Head Start programs, Dental Hygienists Liaison project, oral health promotion and oral disease prevention, and interprofessional collaboration.

 Projects and Funding